Quezon City's 6th congressional district

 Quezon City's 6th congressional district is one of the six congressional districts of the Philippines in Quezon City.
 It has been represented in the House of Representatives of the Philippines since 2013.
 Previously included in the 2nd district, it includes the barangays bordering the southern enclave of Caloocan more popularly known as Balintawak and the Tandang Sora area.
 Primarily residential, it is currently represented in the 20th Congress by Ma.
-Victoria Co-Pilar of the National Unity Party (NUP).
+Victoria Co-Pilar of the National Unity Party (NUP) and Serbisyo sa Bayan Party (SBP).